RemotePad Logo

 Doing Business in Costa Rica

-Situated in the heart of Central America, Costa Rica has seen an economic metamorphosis from a predominantly agriculture-centric economy to one that thrives on services, manufacturing, and tourism sectors.
-This transformation is rooted in the nation’s robust political stability, high education levels, and a strategic location that bridges the continents of North and South America.
-Moreover, Costa Rica has a commitment to environmental sustainability, which has nurtured a thriving ecotourism industry.
+Situated in the heart of Central America, Costa Rica has seen an economic metamorphosis from a predominantly agriculture-centric economy to one that thrives on the services, manufacturing, and tourism sectors.
+This transformation is rooted in the nation’s robust political stability, high education levels, and strategic location that bridges the continents of North and South America.
+Moreover, Costa Rica is committed to environmental sustainability, which has nurtured a thriving ecotourism industry.

 Statistics About the Economy